johanholmberg-ica/ids/README.md

-# ids
-ICA Design System Tokens
+# ICA Design System Tokens
+Design tokens for the ICA Design System

+## Core
+Foundational tokens that inlcudes tokens that all platforms and devices use.

+### Foundation
+- Colors
+- Typography
+- Sizes